uliska/scheme-book/scheme/expressions.md

 (+ 10 6)                   ; => 16
 ```

-Already at this stage of an only slightly complex calculation the overall expression
+Already at this stage of an only slightly complex calculation the overall
-has *three* closing parentheses.
-It is clear that with more complex expressions
+expression has *three* closing parentheses.
+It is clear that with more complex
-this can quickly grow to a large number of nesting levels, especially when
+expressions this can quickly grow to a large number of nesting levels,
-considering that procedures can be much more complex items than the simple
+especially when considering that procedures can be much more complex items than
+the simple operators we just had.
+Note that this expression still doesn't *do*
+anything useful yet, from the program's perspective it just represents `16` - so
+it will have to be integrated somewhere, resulting in even more nesting layers.
-operators we just had.
-Getting lost in nested parens is one of the most common -
+Getting lost in nested parens is one of the most common - and potentially
-and potentially frustrating - experiences new Scheme users have.
-But when you
+frustrating - experiences new Scheme users have.
+But when you strictly keep in
-strictly keep in mind that each pair of parens encloses one expression it is
+mind that each pair of parens encloses one expression it is possible to keep the
-possible to keep the head over water.
+head over water.

 Every Scheme program, complex expression or procedure will consist of one or
 several consecutive (nested) expressions.
 Different from many other languages